microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 ## Prerequisites

-The Secure Document Extranet (SDE) is a platform available through the [myMicrochip](https://www.microchip.com/myMicrochip/#/) portal that allows users to access secure documents under an active Non-Disclosure Agreement.
+The Secure Document Extranet (SDE) is a platform available through the [myMicrochip](https://www.microchip.com/myMicrochip/#/) portal that allows users to access secure documents.
 Follow the directions found in the [SDE User Guide](https://www.microchip.com/en-us/support/sde-user-guide) to get access to the SDE.

 > **NOTE:** This project requires a non-public version of TA100 support.